Research projects in the humanities, including the editing and study of texts, literary history and criticism, linguistic analysis, and biography.

 About the Fellowship

-University of Richmond students who are interested in an Arts & Sciences discipline and who wish to conduct full-time research for eight, nine or 10 weeks over the course of the summer, should apply for a summer research fellowship through the School of Arts & Sciences.
+University of Richmond students who are interested in an Arts & Sciences discipline and who wish to conduct full-time research over the course of the summer should apply for a summer research fellowship through the School of Arts & Sciences.
+Fellowships are available for a minimum of 6 weeks and a maximum of 10 weeks.

 If a research proposal involves the use of animal or human subjects, final approval of the Institutional Animal Care and Use Committee (IACUC) or Institutional Review Board for Protection of Human Subjects (IRB) must be obtained before an award will be made.